-26, rue du docteur Potain – 75019 Paris
+26, Rue du docteur Potain — 75019 Paris

-The Islamic Republic needs revenues from the increase in the price of gasoline to make up for its budget deficit, but which is also part of a macroeconomic and structural program of the State to eliminate subsidies, liberalize prices, apply economic adjustments and privatize previously public services such as education and health.
+The Islamic Republic needs the revenues from the increase in the price of gasoline to make up for its budget deficit, but which is also part of a macroeconomic and structural program of the State to eliminate subsidies, liberalize prices, apply economic adjustments and privatize previously public services such as education and health.

 Years of economic mismanagement, corruption and the effects of US sanctions on Iran’s economy are having an impact on the lives of Iranians and are the main driver of the protests today.

-As with the 2018 protests in Iran, economic concerns over rising prices are leading to political demands, with slogans such as "Death to the Islamic Republic", "Death to Khamenei", "Oil review is missing, it is spent in Basijis "," The mullahs are lost "," Khamenei is lost "and" We will fight, we will die, we will take back Iran ".
+As with the 2018 protests in Iran, economic concerns over rising prices are leading to political demands, with slogans like "Death to the Islamic Republic", "Death to Khamenei", "Oil review is missing, it is spent in Basijis "," The mullahs are lost "," Khamenei is lost "and" We will fight, we will die, we will take back Iran ".